 About the Award:

-- Named after Morgan Wootten, one of only two coaches who have exclusively coached at the high school level enshrined into the Hall of Fame
+- Named after Morgan Wootten, one of only three coaches who have exclusively coached at the high school level enshrined into the Hall of Fame

 - Purpose is to honor those who have had tremendous influence on the game and to provide a national stage to recognize them